Worst-Case Symbolic Constraints Analysis and Generalisation with Large Language Models: Experiments

 \autoref{fig:model-accuracy} depicts each model’s average accuracy plotted against parameter count on a log scale.
 Compact baselines such as \texttt{Qwen2.5-3B} (\(9.79\%\)) and \texttt{DeepSeek-7B} (\(17.09\%\)) lie at the lower end, while \texttt{Qwen2.5-7B} (\(23.15\%\)), \texttt{Falcon3-10B} (\(29.06\%\)), and mid-sized open-source models like \texttt{DeepSeek-14B} (\(36.07\%\)) and \texttt{Qwen2.5-14B} (\(46.60\%\)) occupy the middle.
 Among the largest open models, \texttt{DeepSeek-32B} scores \(50.77\%\) and \texttt{Qwen2.5-32B} scores \(69.85\%\), alongside proprietary model GPT-4o (\(35.77\%\)) and its successor GPT-4.1 (\(43.96\%\)), whose sizes are not publicly disclosed but are believed to be comparable.
-Notably, \texttt{WARP-3B} achieves \(41.08\%\), outperforming its parameter-size peers and matching or surpassing several \(14\)B models. \texttt{WARP-1.0}’s pronounced deviation from parameter-only scaling underscores the transformative effect of RLSGF, demonstrating that integrating formal SMT validation into the fine-tuning loop empowers compact LLMs to synthesise semantically precise worst-case path constraints with fidelity rivalling—and in some cases surpassing—much larger models.
+Notably, \texttt{WARP-1.0-3B} outperforms its parameter-size peers and matches or surpasses several \(14\)B models. \texttt{WARP-1.0}’s deviation from parameter-only scaling highlights the significant impact of RLSGF, demonstrating that integrating formal SMT validation into the fine-tuning loop enables compact LLMs to synthesise semantically precise worst-case path constraints, achieving fidelity comparable to much larger models.